mikilanjlo/mikilanjlo.github.io/index.md

 My dream is to reduce the distance between people.
 I like create games.
 Games for me are like new worlds.

+### Education
+I am a student BSUIR.
+I study at the faculty of computer systems and networks.
+Specialization is software and technology.
+I am a 3rd year student.

 You can use the [editor on GitHub](https://github.com/mikilanjlo/mikilanjlo.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.